Louisiana Business Technology Center: Background

 In 1988, the LBTC began its operations on LSU's Campus as a joint venture between LSU, the Louisiana Public Facilities Authority and the Greater Baton Rouge Chamber of Commerce.
 The LBTC is currently located at the LSU Innovation Park.

 The LBTC has helped Louisiana companies obtain more than $163 million in equity, grants, and loans; has assisted over 6,000 businesses and entrepreneurs; and has graduated 140 companies from its incubator creating 2,278 jobs with 110 of these businesses still in business= 78% success rate.

 LBTC Mobile Classroom

 In 2005, the LBTC introduced their Mobile Classroom to bring entrepreneurship training to underserved rural areas of Louisiana.
-The LBTC's Mobile Classroom, aka "Driving Louisiana's Economy," is an 18-wheel truck that contains monitors and equipment, and can seat up to 30 people.
+The LBTC's Mobile Classroom, "Driving Louisiana's Economy," is an 18-wheel truck that contains monitors and equipment, and can seat up to 30 people.
 Seminars and training classes are held for entrepreneurs and small business owners to learn more about tips and tools for success.

 The mobile unit has expanded LBTC’s outreach to serve more than 350 businesses annually and fits up to 30 individuals.
 The Mobile Classroom is able to host seminars and training for technology usage, marketing and financial advice, international trade, and more.

 After the disaster that ensued post-Hurricane Katrina and Hurricane Rita, the Mobile Classroom visited impacted disaster areas to provide disaster recovery business counseling to those affected by the hurricane.